-Roxanne Heston is a Department of State CSET Fellow at the U.S. Department of State.
+Roxanne Heston was a Department of State CSET Fellow at the U.S. Department of State.
 Before starting at State, she served as a Research Analyst at CSET.
 She recently completed her masters’ degree in Security Studies at Georgetown University.
 Previously, Roxanne assisted research by Richard Danzig, Ben Buchanan, and the Center for the Governance of AI (GovAI).
 She received a B.S. in Economics with honors on a full scholarship from Tulane University, where she was an Altman Scholar in International Studies & Business and a member of Omicron Delta Kappa.

 Strengthening the U.S. AI WorkforceSeptember 2019